-You might be interested in an activity table for your little one, but if he is still too little for any of the models above, you’re definitely going to want to check out this Infantino entertainer and activity table.
+You might be interested in an activity table for your little one, but if you don’t like any of the models above, you’re definitely going to want to check out this Bright Starts and activity table.

 9. EverEarth Garden Activity Cube

 An activity cube is a fun alternative to the activity table that’s worth exploring, especially as it offers fun toys on the different sides of the cube.

 But first off, I would like to mention that the wood this cube is made from isn’t toxic, so there’s no need to worry about any harmful chemicals getting in contact with your baby.

 The top of the cube includes a colorful maze with beads that kids love playing with and will help with the development of their fine motor skills.